Last Updated on December 16, 2019 by Inspire Malibu

 Addiction is a complicated disease.
 Because it changes the chemistry of the brain, a person with substance abuse and dependency issues acts and thinks differently.
-In many cases, denial runs so deep that they’re not even aware of the damaging impact their illness is having on their life and the lives of those around them.
+In many cases, denial runs so deep that they’re not even aware of the damaging impact their illness has on their lives and those around them.

 A Drug or Alcohol Intervention can help lift the veil of denial and show a person that they need to get help.